History of Odisha: Under Aurangzeb

+Nawab of Bengal rule

 Under Murshid Quli Khan

 In 1707, Aurangzeb died and the control of Mughals over Odisha began to weaken.
 Murshid Quli Khan was made governor of Odisha in 1714.
 In 1717, he was also made the Nawab of Bengal.
 He swore fealty to the Mughal emperor but he was an independent ruler for all purposes.
 He took several measures to increase revenues and create several new Jagirs.
 In 1727, on his death, his son-in-law, Shuja-ud-Din became the Nawab of Bengal.
 Before that he was a deputy of Murshid in Odisha.
 During his time, several tracts of land were lost to neighbouring kingdoms.

 Under Shuja-ud-Din

 In 1727, Taqi Khan, the son of Shuja-ud-Din, was made the governor.
 He got engaged in a war with Ramachandra Deva II.
 Ramachandra Deva II was imprisoned and was converted to Islam.
-Ramachandra Deva II once visited Puri to see car festival.
+Ramachandra Deva II once visited Puri to see Ratha-Yatra.
 Taqi Khan was displeased by this advanced on Khurda and Ramachandra Deva II fled.
 Bhagirathi Kumar, son of Ramachandra Deva II, was declared king by Taqi Khan.
 Taqi Khan died in 1734.
 During his reign, several Islamic monuments were built in Odisha.

 His successor, Murshid Quli Khan II (alias.
-Rustam Jung), a Naib Nazim (deputy governor) of Shuja-ud-Din and also his son-in-law, allowed worship in Puri and he is said to have given his daughter to Ramachandra Deva II in marriage.
+Rustam Jung), a Naib Nazim (deputy governor) of Shuja-ud-Din and also his son-in-law, allowed worship in Puri and he is said to have given his daughter to Ramachandra Deva II in marriage after he converted to Islam.
 He installed Padmanava Deva as king of Khurda in 1736 but replaced him by Birakesari Deva, son of Ramachandra Deva II in 1739.
 Shuja-ud-Din died in 1739 and was replaced by his son, Sarfaraz Khan.
 Sarfaraz Khan was defeated and killed in the Battle of Giria by Alivardi Khan.
 Rustam Jung marched against Alivardi Khan but he was defeated.
 Alivardi Khan was not a popular ruler.

 The Marathas started raiding Alivardi Khan's territory starting in 1742, aided by Rustam Jung and his allies.
 These raids used quick hit-and-run tactics and were called bargis.
 Alivardi Khan unable to check the raids ceded Odisha to Raghoji I Bhonsle in 1751.

 During this period, the idols of Jagannath and other deities were removed from the temple several times, and hidden to save them from iconoclasm.